 Reduce reuse recycle: conclusion

 We all should practise the 3 Rs of sustainability.
-This ensures proper waste management practices.
-Additionally, the first goal should be reducing and reusing, and the second goal then should be recycling.
+These three, of course, ensure proper waste management practices.

 Waster: things you need to know